SwedbankPay/developer.swedbankpay.com/payments/card-payments/index.md

 purchase, and the requests you have to send to Swedbank Pay.
 The links will take you directly to the corresponding API description.

-When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
-There are three alternative outcome of a credit card payment:
+When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
+There are three alternative outcome of a card payment:

 * 3-D Secure enabled - by default, 3-D Secure should be enabled, and Swedbank Pay
 * will check if the card is enrolled with 3-D Secure.
 This depends on the issuer